sdr-enthusiasts/docker-acarshub/README.md

 ACARS decoding appears to be actively being developed, and as such, I expect a lot of movement in data-visualization and presentation to happen.
 This container will follow those developments and add in functionality as it appears.

-As it stands right now, the easiest way to view the data you are generating will be to follow the docker logs via the command above.
+As it stands right now, the easiest way to view the data you are generating will be to follow the docker logs via the command above or enable `VERBOSE` to have the ACARS message stored.

 ## Getting Help